GoogleCloudPlatform/dataplex-labs/dataplex-quickstart-labs/02-lab-guide/module-12-1g-dq-complete-automation.md

 <hr>

 This concludes the lab module.
+Proceed to the [next module](module-13-1a-big-lake-basics.md).

 <hr>